Home

 • Math

 The best way to study for math tests is to create a review sheet of formulas, terms and other necessary information.
-Then have your child perform practice problems, over and over, until they can be completed without mistakes.
+Then, have your child perform practice problems, over and over, until they can be completed without mistakes.
 You can also create practice tests for your child.
+There are also web sites available like Math Problem Solving that can help you with specific strategies and tutoring information.

 • Geography